ashtonw7/writing-with-no-purpose/posts/idiots.md

 And I was just smirking to myself, like, okay idiot.
 Because the bikes are going to hit me?
 Riggghht.
 Ever heard of something called being a pedestrian?
 The guys on the bikes couldn’t hit me because it would be illegal.
 What I didn’t consider was the fact that all the bikers were idiots too.
 And they all hit me and ran right over me.
 I think one idiot in the back even swerved a bit to hit my pinky.

-Yep, it seems like there’s more and more idiots out there every day.
+Yep, it seems like there are more and more idiots out there every day.
 Just about everywhere you look you’re bound to see an idiot.
 Unless, of course, you’re looking in a mirror and you’re me.